deeheber/text-to-speech-converter/README.md

 3. Navigate to the url for your frontend.
 Should be something like: `http://{stackery stack name}-{stackery environment name}-frontend.s3-website-us-west-2.amazonaws.com/`

 ### Known Limitations For Larger Requests
-- There's a [maximum item size](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items) in DynamoDB (includes all keys/values), so this can't go beyond that.
-[Issue here](https://github.com/deeheber/text-to-speech-converter/issues/11)
-- Lambda has [limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) for the invocation payload and `/tmp` directory storage.
-[Issue here](https://github.com/deeheber/text-to-speech-converter/issues/12)
+- Lambda has [limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) for the `/tmp` directory storage.
 - Written with US-English in mind, so it might not convert as expected for other languages.

 ### Outstanding TODO Items / Open Bugs